mo7mmed77/CarND-Capstone/README.md

 The output of this node is the three input controls to the car under the topics: `/vehicle/throttle_cmd`, `/vehicle/brake_cmd`, and `/vehicle/steering_cmd` topics.

+### Running the full ROS system

+I have created a bash script (Run.bash)  that deletes the build folder (if exists) then catkin_make the ros scripts, then sources the `/devel/setup.sh`, then finally runs the `roslaunch /launch/styx.launch`

+`rm -r build/ ; catkin_make; source devel/setup.sh ; roslaunch launch/styx.launch`

+This bash file needs to be tranformed into excutable before running it `chmod +x ./Run.bash` .

 ## Installations